py-pdf/pypdf/docs/meta/comparisons.md

 extracting the [font size](https://stackoverflow.com/a/69962459/562769) / font weight (bold-ness).
 It has no capabilities for writing PDF files.

 [`pdfplumber`](https://pypi.org/project/pdfplumber/) is a library focused on extracting data from PDF documents.
 Since `pdfplumber` is built on top of `pdfminer.six`, there are **no capabilities of exporting or modifying a PDF file** (see [#440 (discussions)](https://github.com/jsvine/pdfplumber/discussions/440#discussioncomment-803880)).
-However, `pdfplumber` is capable of converting a PDF file into an image, [draw lines and rectangles on the image](https://github.com/jsvine/pdfplumber#drawing-methods), and save it as an image file. **Please also be reminded** that the image conversion is done via ImageMagick.
-Check out `pdfplumber`'s documentation [here](https://github.com/jsvine/pdfplumber#visual-debugging) for more information.
+However, `pdfplumber` is capable of converting a PDF file into an image, [draw lines and rectangles on the image](https://github.com/jsvine/pdfplumber#drawing-methods), and save it as an image file.
+Please note that the image conversion is done via ImageMagick (see [`pdfplumber`'s documentation](https://github.com/jsvine/pdfplumber#visual-debugging)).

 The `pdfplumber` community is active in answering questions and the library is maintained as of May 2023.